-- The Commission on Accreditation of Allied Health Educational Programs (CAAHEP), on recommendation of the Committee on Accreditation for Medical Assistant Education, also known as The Curriculum Review Board of the American Association of Medical Assistants' Endowment (AAMAE). - Duff's Business Institute is an approved testing facility for the AAMA Certification/Recertification Examination.
+• The Commission on Accreditation of Allied Health Educational Programs (CAAHEP), on recommendation of the Committee on Accreditation for Medical Assistant Education, also known as The Curriculum Review Board of the American Association of Medical Assistants' Endowment (AAMAE) Commission on Accreditation of Allied Health Education Programs (CAAHEP), upon recommendation of the Curriculum Review Board of the American Association of Medical Assistants Endowment (CRB-AAME), CAAHEP, 35 East Wacker Drive, Chicago, IL 60601, (312) 553-9355.

+• Duff's Business Institute is an approved testing facility for the AAMA Certification/Recertification Examination.